 The final grade will consist of three parts: Exams, homeworks and participation.
-There will be 3 exams in total, 2 midterms and a final exam, which together account for 75 % of your final grade (20 % each midterm and 35 % the final).
-The final is on April 25.
+There will be 3 exams in total, 2 midterms and a final exam, which together account for 70 % of your final grade (20 % each midterm and 35 % the final).
 If you cannot attend one of the exams, or if you need special accommodation, please let me know as early as possible.

-There will also be 8 homeworks during the semester which account for 20 % of your final grade.
-Only the best 7 out of 8 homeworks count towards your final grade.
+There will also be 7 homeworks during the semester which account for 20 % of your final grade.
 Feel free to work in groups, but each one of you has to submit an individual solution.
 Homework solutions will be posted on Canvas after they are due.
 Finally, 5 % of the overall grade will be based on participation, in-class discussions, and attendance: